 Another way to make sure that you get the very best healthcare is to allow your information to be shared.
 With your permission, or in some cases your carer or family members permission, your doctor can add more information about your condition to your summary care record (SCR).
 Everyone has an SCR – it is a summary of GP medical records such as medication or hospital appointments.

 Let your doctor know that you would like to give consent for additional information (AI) to be stored on your SCR.
 This can include details of a learning disability, any physical/sensory disability, communication needs, or contact details of a carer or next of kin.
-It means that any health professionals that you see in future will know about your latest medical needs and requirements.
+It means that any health professionals you see in future will know about your latest medical needs and requirements.